BBN-E/tac-kbp-eal/README.md

 * Edit `sample/params/root.params` to point to your working copy of this repository.
 * Edit `sample/docIdToOriginalText.txt` to point to the files in your copy
 * Edit the path in `sample/storesToPool.txt` to point to your working copy. of the ACE event training data.
+Note the specified directory will not yet exist.
+* Run `buildQuoteFilter sample/params/buildQuoteFilter.params`
 * Run `validateSystemOutput sample/params/validate.params`
+* Run `applyQuoteFilter sample/params/applyQuoteFilter.params`.
+These documents
+don't actually have any quotes, so don't expect to see anything filtered.
 * Run `poolSystemOutput sample/params/pool.params`.
 In this case we only have, one system output store, so this is a trivial pooling.
 * Run `importSystemOutputToAnnotationStore sample/params/importToAnnotationStore.params`.